rxue/java8-harjoitus/src/main/java/practice/ocakasi/class_design/inheritance/README.md

 # Interface & abstract class
-Method conflicts are allowed.
+Mehtod name conflict happens when:
+ * a *concrete class* `extends` a class and `implements` at least one interface in the same time or
+ * a *concrete class* `implements` at least two interfaces
+ * the aforementioned interfaces and class contain methods with the common *method signatue* and, if the conflict method has *covariant return type*,  the method name conflict can be resolved.
 Reference: https://docs.oracle.com/javase/tutorial/java/IandI/override.html

-Method conflicts appear in the Java core API:
+Method name conflicts appear in the Java core API:
 `public class ArrayList<E> extends AbstractList<E> implements List<E>, RandomAccess, Cloneable, java.io.Serializable`

 ## `extends`